-During the semester I was in Dr. Lundin’s class, I was very close to a friend who struggled with depression.
-That October, my friend had spiraled into a frightening flirtation with suicide.
+During that semester, I was dating a friend who struggled with depression.
+In October, my boyfriend had spiraled into a frightening flirtation with suicide.
 I felt trapped by a sense of responsibility to keep him alive and I lived with a crippling anxiety that one morning I would wake up and he would be dead.

-So when it came time to write papers, I wrote on Whitman and death.
-I scheduled office hours with Dr. Lundin, thinking he might give me some research pointers.
+When it came time to write papers, I wrote on Whitman and death.
+I scheduled office hours with Dr. Lundin, hoping he might give me some research pointers.
 At the end of our meeting, I mentioned the reason I had chosen the poem.
-Dr. Lundin was concerned for me and for my friend and promised to pray for us.
+Dr. Lundin was concerned and promised to pray for us.
 When he passed back our final papers several weeks later, he told me he’d been praying for both of us by name.

-Because Dr. Lundin had spoken freely about his own experience of depression in our class, I decided to meet with him again the following semester.
+Because Dr. Lundin had talked freely about his own experience with depression in our class, I decided to meet with him again the following semester.
 I remember that after I signed up for his office hours, he emailed me to let me know he had written my name in for an extra slot so we would have enough time to chat.

-He prayed for me and shared details more of his personal story.
+He prayed for me and shared details from his personal story.
 I don’t remember all the things he shared (my memory isn’t nearly as good as his), but I remember that my spirit was deeply encouraged by the care and kindness that he gifted to me in that conversation.